coreboot/coreboot/Documentation/util/smmstoretool/index.md

 ## Operation

+### File formats

+To discover SMMSTORE, the tool first looks for FMAP header and, if found, for SMMSTORE region.
+If FMAP is found but it has no SMMSTORE region, that's an error.
+If there is no FMAP, the whole file is assumed to be SMMSTORE region (e.g., extracted via `cbfstool`).

 ### Storage initialization

-If SMMSTORE presence isn't detected and an update operation is requested, the store spanning the whole file is created automatically.
-Size of the store file must be a multiple of 64 KiB (block size in version 2 of SMMSTORE protocol), the variable storage itself will be 64 KiB in size.
+If SMMSTORE presence isn't detected and an update operation is requested, the store spanning the whole region is created automatically.
+Size of the store region must be a multiple of 64 KiB (block size in version 2 of SMMSTORE protocol), the variable storage itself will be 64 KiB in size.
 That's the way EDK2 makes use of it.

 Unlike online editing which mostly appends new variable entries each storage update with this tool drops all deleted or incomplete entries.